Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Introduction

-Many ZSL methods take a two-stage approach: (i) predicting the embedding of the image in the semantic space; (ii) inferring class labels by comparing the embedding to the unseen classes' semantic representations~\cite{FarhadiEHF09,JayaramanG14,LampertNH09,Lu16,NorouziMBSSFCD14,PalatucciPHM09,SocherGMN13,YuCFSC13}.
-Several recent ZSL methods take a unified approach by jointly learning functions to predict the semantic embeddings as well as to measure similarity in the embedding space~\cite{AkataPHS13,AkataRWLS15,ChangpinyoCGS16,FromeCSBDRM13,Bernardino15,ZhangS15,ZhangS16}.
+Many ZSL methods take a two-stage approach: (i) predicting the embedding of the image in the semantic space; (ii) inferring the class labels by comparing the embedding to the unseen classes' semantic representations~\cite{FarhadiEHF09,LampertNH09,PalatucciPHM09,SocherGMN13,YuCFSC13,JayaramanG14,NorouziMBSSFCD14,Lu16}.
+Recent ZSL methods take a unified approach by jointly learning the functions to predict the semantic embeddings as well as to measure similarity in the embedding space~\cite{AkataPHS13,AkataRWLS15,FromeCSBDRM13,Bernardino15,ZhangS15,ZhangS16,ChangpinyoCGS16}.
+We refer the readers to the descriptions and evaluation on these representative methods in \cite{XianAS17}.

-Abstractly, given an image represented as as a feature vector $\vx$, the core problem underlying ZSL is to learn, from the labeled instances of the seen classes, a compatibility function $g(\vphi(\vx), \vpsi(\va))$~\cite{AkataPHS13}, where $\vphi(\cdot)$ maps the visual features to a semantic embedding space, $\vpsi(\cdot)$ maps a class's semantic information $\va$ to the same space and $g(\cdot, \cdot)$ measures their compatibility (e.g., by the inner product or the Euclidean distance).
-While this is a fairly intuitive idea, in practice, there are many challenges.
+Despite these attempts, zero-shot learning is proved to be extremely difficult.
+For example, the best reported accuracy on the full ImageNet with 21K categories is only 1.5\% \cite{ChangpinyoCGS16}, where the state-of-the-art performance with supervised learning reaches 29.8\%~\cite{ChilimbiSAK14}\footnote{Comparison between the two numbers is not entirely fair due to different training/test splits.
+Nevertheless, it gives us a rough idea on how huge the gap is.
+This observation has also been shown on small datasets \cite{ChaoCGS16}.}.

+There are at least two critical reasons for this.
+First, class semantic representations are vital for knowledge transfer from the seen classes to unseen ones, but these representations are hard to get right.
+Visual attributes are human-understandable so they correspond well with our object class definition.
+However, they are not always discriminative \cite{ParikhG11a,YuCFSC13}, not necessarily machine detectable \cite{DuanPCG12,JayaramanG14}, often correlated among themselves (``brown" and ``wooden"') \cite{JayaramanSG14}, and possibly not category-independent (``fluffy'' animals and ``fluffy" towels) \cite{ChenG14}.
+Word vectors of class names have shown to be inferior to attributes \cite{AkataRWLS15,ChangpinyoCGS16}.
+Derived from texts, they have little knowledge about or are barely aligned with visual information.

-The foremost question is how to parameterize those functions?
-Complex functions are flexible but at risk of overfitting on the seen classes and transferring poorly to unseen ones.
+The other reason is that the lack of data for the unseen classes presents a unique challenge for model selection.
+The crux of ZSL involves learning a compatibility function between the visual feature of an image and the semantic representation of each class.
+But, how are we going to parameterize this function?
+Complex functions are flexible but at risk of overfitting to the seen classes and transferring poorly to the unseen ones.
 Simple ones, on the other hand, will result in poorly performing classifiers on the seen classes and will unlikely perform well either on the unseen ones.
-In other words, the lack of data for unseen classes presents a unique challenge for model selection.
-The success of ZSL methods thus hinges critically on the insight of what the underlying mechanism for transfer is and how well that insight is in accordance with data.
+For these reasons, the success of ZSL methods hinges critically on the insight of the underlying mechanism for transfer and how well that insight is in accordance with data.